magneticio/vamp.io/content/documentation/api-reference/overview.md

 # API reference overview

-Vamp has three REST API's: **Core**, **Pulse** and **Router**.
-You will be interacting with Core 90% of the time and 10% with Pulse.
-In daily usage, there is no need to interact with the Router API as Core and Pulse take care of that.
-All API's stick to a common set of principles:
+Vamp has one REST API.

 ## Content types

-* Core requests can be in YAML format or JSON format.
+* Vamp requests can be in YAML format or JSON format.
 Set the `Content-Type` request header to `application/x-yaml` or `application/json` accordingly.
-* Core and Pulse responses can be in YAML format or JSON format.
+* Vamp responses can be in YAML format or JSON format.
 Set the `Accept` request header to `application/x-yaml` or `application/json` accordingly.

 ## Pagination

-From release 0.7.8 onwards Core and Pulse API endpoints support pagination with the following scheme:
+From release 0.7.8 onwards Vamp API endpoints support pagination with the following scheme:

 * Request parameters `page` (starting from 1, not 0) and `per_page` (by default 30) e.g: